Kunjah: Politics and government

-Kunjah lies in the NA-69 (Gujrat-II) (previously NA 105) of Punjab for the national assembly elections and PP-30 (Gujrat-III) (previously PP 110) for the provincial assembly of Punjab.
-In the 2018 elections Moonis Elahi has been elected from NA 69 seat and Chaudhry Pervaiz Elahi has been elected a member of the Punjab Assembly from PP 30 seat.
+Kunjah lies in the NA-69 (Gujrat-II) (previously NA 105) of Punjab for the National Assembly elections and PP-30 (Gujrat-III) (previously PP 110) for the provincial assembly of Punjab.
+In the 2018 elections Moonis Elahi was elected from NA 69 seat and Chaudhry Pervaiz Elahi has been elected a member of the Punjab Assembly from PP 30 seat.
 From 2013 to 2018 Chaudhry Pervaiz Elahi and Moonis Elahi have been members of the National Assembly and Provincial Assembly respectively.

 Aside from the local government and a regional police station, a police post in the centre of the city the national government is represented by a military signals station and a WAPDA subdivision.

 Tribes and Clans

-Major tribes in Kunjah include Jatt, Rajput, Gujjar, Meer, Dar, Butt, Sheikh, Arain the desandants of Arabs who entered in Indian Sub continent with Muhammad Bin Qasim and settled here since the time of Umayyad, Abbassi, Syed, Mughals and Sheikh.
-The cityconsists of historic forts and pools "Talab" from the Mughal rule and then from Sikh rule.
-These forts and "Shahi Talabs" were granted to prominent Arain clan of Kunjah due to their great contribution in the Mughal and Sikh period.
+Major tribes in Kunjah include Jatt, Rajput, Gujjar, Meer, Dar, Butt, Sheikh, Arain, Abbassi, Syed, Mughals and Sheikh.
+The city consists of historic forts and pools "Talab" from the Mughal rule and then from Sikh rule.
+These forts and "Shahi Talabs" were granted to prominent Arain clan of Kunjah due to their role as caretakers and servants at Gardens and Talabs.